edgarsegundo/fastvistos/README-backlog.md

 - Ler todos não funcionando na homepage

-- update to the right logo url in the siteconfig :  url: siteConfig.site?.logo?.url,

 - create these ids  like logoId and others in one place  to be shared